 Hunting License and Tags

 Make sure you’ve got your license and deer tags stored somewhere with your gear or just in your wallet.
 Double check before you leave in the morning.
 You don’t want to be caught by the ranger just before you score your trophy buck.
+Before starting your deer hunt, make sure that you are still familiar with your state’s hunting laws.

 Check your batteries